nydiasubur/product-feedback-app/README-template.md

 # Frontend Mentor - Product feedback app solution

 This is a solution to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).

-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+A little more about Frontend Mentor: Frotend Mentor offers a collection of realistic projects designed to enhance front-end development skills.
+Each challenge comes with detailed Figma designs, allowing us to build high-quality applications based on professional-grade mockups.

 ## Table of contents